dangoldin/blog.dangoldin.com/_posts/2014-12-31-redirect-recursion.md

 The other use case I can think of is purely educational - it forces you to write your recursive code in a tail recursive style and forces you to think about the state you need to share between redirect requests.
 And if you’re ever told to solve a problem without using for loops or recursion you can violate the spirit of the request by using a series of HTTP redirects.

-I’d genuinely curious if there’s an actual use case for this and whether anyone’s had to do this.
+I’m genuinely curious if there’s an actual use case for this and whether anyone’s had to do this.